Mountain Trails & Conditions

 Methow Valley Community Trail

+Current Conditions: Snow-covered, fatbikes recommended.
 Ride through meadows and forests and along the Methow River between Wolf Creek Road/Brown's Farm Trailhead and Mazama.
 6 miles each way.
 Additional trails available from the Mazama Corral Trailhead to add miles or create a lollipop loop.
 Good trail for beginners and families.
+Note that the Community Trail is not open from the Brown's Farm Trailhead south to Winthrop in the summer months.
 No pass required for parking or riding.
 Electric assist bikes not allowed.

 Pipestone Canyon & Bowen Mountain